-- 1.25.1 All natural and legal persons that perform Money or Value Transfer Service (MVTs operators) are required to be licensed by the CBN.
-The operators are therefore subject to the provisions of this Manual. - 1.25.2 MVT service operators are required to maintain a current list of its agents and quarterly returns of such be rendered to the CBN.
+- 1.25.1.
+All natural and legal persons that perform Money or Value Transfer Service (MVTs operators) are required to be licensed by the CBN.
+The operators are therefore subject to the provisions of this Regulation. - 1.25.2.
+MVT service operators are required to maintain a current list of its agents and quarterly returns of such be rendered to the CBN.
 They are required to gather and maintain sufficient information about their agents and correspondent operators or any other operators or institutions they may do business with.

-- 28 - 1.25.3 MVT operators are required to assess their agents' and correspondent operators' AML/CFT controls and ascertain that they are adequate and effective.
+- 1.25.3.
+MVT operators are required to assess their agents' and correspondent operators' AML/CFT controls and ascertain that they are adequate and effective.
 They are required to obtain approval from the CBN before establishing new correspondent relationships.
-They are also required to document and maintain a checklist of the respective AML/CFT responsibilities of each of its agents and correspondent operators.
+They are also required to document and maintain a checklist of the respective AML/CFT responsibilities of each of its agents and correspondent operators. - 1.26.1.
+For all wire transfers of USD 1,000 or more, the ordering financial institutions are required to obtain and maintain the following information relating to the originator of the wire transfer:

-1.26 WIRE TRANSFERS